Sri Lanka crisis: ex-finance minister Basil Rajapaksa stopped from leaving country | Politics

 - Sri Lanka

-President Rajapaksa signed on Monday his resignation letter, dated July 1, and it was later handed over to a senior government official who will hand it over to the Parliament Speaker.
+President Rajapaksa signed on Monday his resignation letter, dated for July 13, and it was later handed over to a senior government official who will give it to the Parliament Speaker, according to local media reports.

-The protesters continue to occupy the three main buildings in the capital, the President's House, the presidential secretariat, and the prime minister's official residence, Temple Trees.

-Police near the Temple Trees said a clash had erupted between two groups of protesters, injuring 6 people.
+Ahead of Rajapaksa's resignation, his younger brother and ex-finance minister Basil Rajapaksa tried to leave Sri Lanka but was stopped by immigration officials at the Colombo airport.

+Basil, the 71-year-old leader who is being widely held responsible for the country's worst economic crisis which has heaped misery on the people, tried to leave the country on Monday night through the VIP terminal of Colombo airport.

+Besides Mahinda, the petition urged travel restrictions on Basil, former Central Bank governors Ajith Nivard Cabraal and W D Lakshman, and former finance secretary S R Atygalle.

+The employees of SriLankan Airlines withdrew from their duties from noon in a bid to prevent responsible officials involved in the country's present crisis from leaving, the Daily Mirror newspaper reported.

-With President Rajapaksa's resignation due on Wednesday, Sri Lanka's political parties on Monday initiated steps to form an all-party government and subsequently elect a new President on July 20 to prevent the bankrupt nation from sliding further into anarchy.
+Meanwhile, Sri Lanka's political parties have stepped up efforts to form an all-party government and subsequently elect a new President on July 20 to prevent the bankrupt nation sliding further into anarchy.

-President Rajapaksa has officially conveyed to Prime Minister Ranil Wickremesinghe that he will resign on July 13 as previously announced, the PM Office said on Monday, days after protesters stormed both leaders' homes in rage over the government's mishandling of the country's worst economic crisis.
+A meeting was held between the main opposition Samagi Jana Balavegaya (SJB) and former president Maithripala Sirisena's Sri Lanka Freedom Party (SLFP).
 Parties have begun campaigning for the support of possible candidates.
-The main opposition SJB said they will campaign for the appointment of Sajith Premadasa as the interim President.
+The SJB said they will campaign for the appointment of Sajith Premadasa as the interim President.

 Under the Sri Lankan Constitution, if both the president and prime minister resign, the Speaker of parliament will serve as acting president for a maximum of 30 days.